aristanetworks/avd/docs/getting-started/cv-deploy-porting.md

 ```

 !!!warning
     You may use the combination of `cv_username` and `cv_password` instead of `cv_token`, but this is only supported for on-prem CloudVision.
-CVaaS only supports the use of tokens, so please keep that in mind.
+CVaaS only supports token-based authentication.

 ## Provisioning